KMKfw/kmk_firmware/docs/en/potentiometer.md

 # Potentiometer module
-Do you want to add joystick sor faders to your keyboard?
+Do you want to add joysticks or faders to your keyboard?

 The potentiometer module reads analog signals from you ADC pins and gives you a value in 7 bit base.